Hanford Drama Scholarships

 Each year the Hanford Drama Booster Club awards scholarships to graduating seniors.
-Applications for scholarships are due the last Friday in March.
+Applications for Drama Booster scholarships are due March 20.
+Students can email applications to Mr. Leggett for drop one off at his house.

 - Thespian Scholarship: awarded to a senior out of Hanford Drama Booster Club’s operating funds based on criteria established by its Executive Board.
 The current requirement is that the student will major in drama while at college.
 Criteria for award are financial need and participation in Hanford drama.
 Recently, $1,000 has been budgeted, awarded either as a single or multiple awards.